Royalist Party: Militant resistance against the Republic

-By the time Yuan had declared the creation of his short-lived Chinese Empire, the Royalist Party was led by Shanqi and was working with the Japanese to establish separatist states in Inner Mongolia and Manchuria.
-It received support by the Japanese Kwantung Army and agents (tairiku rōnin) such as Kawashima Naniwa.
+By the time Yuan had declared the creation of his short-lived Empire of China, Shanqi had become the leader of the Royalist Party and was working with the Japanese to establish separatist movements in Inner Mongolia and Manchuria.
+It received support from the Japanese Kwantung Army and continental adventurers such as Kawashima Naniwa.
 In 1916, the Japanese and the Royalist Party were planning a rebellion in Manchuria, using Shanqi's private army which consisted partially of Mongolian bandits and had raided northern China up to this point.
-The royalists would capture Mukden, and then assist the National Protection War against Yuan.
+The royalists would capture Mukden, and then assist anti-Yuan forces in the National Protection War.
 There were also plans to coopt Manchurian military strongman Zhang Zuolin for this coup, as Zhang had already made overtures to the Royalist Party.
 However, Zhang never fully joined this conspiracy, and eventually issued warnings to his soldiers that they should be on guard for royalist attacks.
 As result of financial and political difficulties, the Mukden operation was eventually cancelled by Tanaka Giichi.

-Over time, the Royalist Party was mostly reduced in its activities to Northeast China, and very few of its members (among them Puwei and Shen Zengjie) were involved in Zhang Xun's attempt to forcibly restore the Qing dynasty in 1917.
+The Royalist Party's activities gradually became limited to Northeast China, and very few of its members (among them Puwei and Shen Zengjie) were involved in Zhang Xun's attempt to forcibly restore the Qing dynasty in 1917.
 Shen was appointed Minister of Education by Zhang, but when the restoration failed, he retired from politics completely.
-In the next years, Royalist Party members increasingly focused on issues relating to Manchuria, arguing that an independent monarchy located there could provide the local people with better living conditions.
-Following the Japanese invasion of Manchuria in 1931, Puwei proclaimed himself head of the Manchurian independence movement and candidate for ruler of Manchukuo.
+In the following years, Royalist Party members increasingly focused on issues relating to Manchuria, arguing that an independent monarchy located there could provide the local people with better living conditions.
+Following the Japanese invasion of Manchuria in 1931, Puwei proclaimed himself the head of the Manchurian independence movement and candidate for ruler of Manchukuo.
 Nevertheless, the Japanese appointed Puyi as Chief Executive (later Emperor) of the new state.